 - Periods (menstruation) start

 Changes for Boys

 - Your voice will start to change.
-This may sound squeaky some days and on other days quite deep.
+It may sound squeaky some days and on other days quite deep

-Finally, do not be afraid to ask questions.
-To find out more speak to your parent/carer, school nurse or teacher.
+Do not be afraid to ask questions.
+Talk to your parent/carer, school nurse or teacher.